DenizAkdmr/DC-Motor-Controller-with-a-Joystick-Module-PIC16F877A-/README (2).md

 1. Open the project in MPLAB X and build.
 2. Program the PIC16F877A.
 3. Open a serial terminal at 9600 baud, 8N1 for UART feedback.
 4. Pair a mobile device with the HC-05 module and open a Bluetooth serial app at 9600 baud for mobile feedback.
-5. Run the Python GUI (Tkinter) on a PC to display real-time status.
-6. Move the joystick to control motor direction and speed; feedback appears on PC GUI, terminal, and mobile app.
+5. Move the joystick to control motor direction and speed; feedback appears on terminal, and mobile app.

 ## License

-MIT License

-## Author

-Deniz Akdemir
+This project is for educational purposes.

 ## Project Credits